 Ubink has published extensively, in the form of books, book chapters, and international peer reviewed journals such as Law & Society Review, International Journal of Transitional justice, American Journal of Comparative Law, Development and Change, Africa, and Journal of African Law.
 Among her publications are the books “In the Land of the Chiefs: Customary Law, Land Conflicts, and the Role of the State in Peri-Urban Ghana” (2008), and “Customary Justice: Perspectives on Legal Empowerment” (2011).

 Ubink’s research takes place within the context of the research program Effective Protection of Fundamental Rights in a Pluralist World.

 Teaching and Supervision

-Ubink teaches a variety of courses in Law, governance and development, all in English, in the LL.B of Leiden Law School, at Leiden University College, the Hague and at the African Studies Centre.
+Ubink teaches a variety of courses in Law, governance and development, all in English, in the LL.B and Law and Society Master of Leiden Law School, at Leiden University College, the Hague and at the African Studies Centre.
 Besides teaching, she supervises Masters and PhD students.